chrisdew/returntoharvard/README.md

 ## Source of this Madness?

 I'm lucky enough to write code for Harvard-Architecture AVR chips at work.
-It's so much more fun than writing code for Android - the target doesn't keep moving and mutating before your eyes.
+It's so much more fun than writing code for Android.
+The platform doesn't keep moving and mutating before your eyes.

 ## Thoughts?